Cityjohn/Aristos/README.md

-# 🧭 Aristos - A Personal Happiness Framework for OpenClaw Agents
+# 🧭 Aristos - A Personal Happiness Framework for OpenClaw Agent users.

 *A journaling and goal-tracking framework for [OpenClaw](https://github.com/openclaw) agents.
 A method for AI agents to support the goals of their users.
 Pairs with [Kasmidian](https://github.com/Cityjohn/Kasmidian) for 24/7 agent access to your journal / Obsidian vault.*